 Production of hydrocarbons from the Canadian oil sands reached approximately 1500 kbbl/d in 2009, or almost 2% of global crude petroleum production.
-Due to the energy intensity of oil sands extraction and refining, fuel greenhouse gas (GHG) regulations must assess the GHG emissions from oil-sands-derived fuels in comparison to emissions from conventional oil production.
+Due to the energy intensity of oil sands extraction and refining, fuel greenhouse gas (GHG) regulations aim to assess the GHG emissions from oil-sands-derived fuels in comparison to emissions from conventional oil production.

-This report outlines the nature of oil sands extraction and upgrading processes, with an emphasis on factors affecting energy consumption.
-Next, it compares a variety of recent estimates of GHG emissions from oil sands, and outlines reasons for variation between estimates.
-Lastly, it outlines low, high and "most likely" estimates of GHG emissions from oil sands, given results from previously produced estimates, and compare these emissions to those of conventional fuels.
-This report focuses on the European context, and therefore uses EU-specific emissions factors for transport and refining of fuels.
+This report outlines the nature of oil sands extraction and upgrading processes, with an emphasis on factors affecting energy consumption and greenhouse gas emissions.
+Next, it compares a variety of recent LCA estimates of GHG emissions from oil sands, and outlines reasons for variation between estimates.
+Lastly, it chooses representative results from existing LCA models to outline low, high and "most likely" estimates of GHG emissions from oil sands.
+The representative "most likely" result is meant to provide an estimate of industry-average emissions for the crude oil sands-derived product assumed to be supplied to EU refineries.
+Using these results from previous LCA studies, comparison is made between these emissions to those of conventional fuels currently being supplied to the EU.